openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 The results are spatially explicit maps and tabular summary statistics.

-The classification is determined by measurements of forest amount (P2) and connectivity (P22) within the neighbourhood that is centered on a subject forest pixel.
+The classification is determined by measurements of forest amount (P2) and connectivity (P22) within the neighbourhood that is centred on a subject forest pixel.
 P2 is the probability that a pixel in the neighborhood is forest; P22 is the probability that a pixel next to a forest pixel is also forest.

 Set up the input image
 """"""""""""""""""""""